CSpanias/cspanias.github.io/_posts/2023-12-10-DVWA - File Upload.md

     ![](high_mime_ext_failed.png)

 3. One way of bypassing this is by changing the file's [Magic Number](https://en.wikipedia.org/wiki/List_of_file_signatures).
-We must first find out what that number is for `.png` files:
+We must first find out what this number is for `.png` files:

     ![](png_mn.png)

-4. We can see that this is 8 bits long, so we will edit the `revshell.png` file and add 8 random bits at the very beginning of the file:
+4. We can see that it's 8 bits long, so we will edit the `revshell.png` file and add 8 random bits at the very beginning:

     ![](random_bits.png)